gabriel-pinheiro/datapacks/datapacks/warp_portals/README.md

 To uninstall Warp Portals, execute the command `/function warp_portals:uninstall` in the world where you installed the datapack, then remove the `Warp Portals vX.Y.Z.zip` file from the `datapacks` folder.

 Note that Minecraft doesn't provide the necessary tools to actually remove the entirety of a datapack.
-This function will break (and drop the Nether Stars) of all portals in currently loaded chunks (if there are portals far from you, make sure to break them before uninstalling to retrieve their Nether Stars).
+This function will break (and drop the Ender Pearls) of all portals in currently loaded chunks.